TheDataCode/mPharmaHealth-Sentiment-Analysis/README.md

 ### INTRODUCTION

-A twitter sentiment analysis project on a healthcare startup [mPharmaHealth](https://mpharma.com/).
+A twitter sentiment analysis on a healthcare startup [mPharmaHealth](https://mpharma.com/).
 mPharmaHealth is a Ghanaian healthcare startup founded in 2013 to improve patients’ access to medication and medical care.
 It works with a network of pharmacies across Africa to reduce prices and offers a payment scheme called Mutti, which allows patients to pay in instalments using a mobile money wallet.

+#### OBJECTIVE
+ Understand the public perception of the startup and impact on its success by evaluating brand reputation.

 #### About  Data and Analysis